Druze: In Jordan

-The Druzites form a religious minority in Jordan of around 32,000, mostly residing in the northwestern part of the country.
+The Druze form a religious minority in Jordan of around 32,000, mostly residing in the northwestern part of the country.
 The main areas where they live are Amman, Azraq, Zarqa, Russiefa, Umm Al-Quttein, Aqaba and Mafraq.
 Druze settlement in Jordan began in 1918, when 22 Druze families left Jabal al-Druze for al-Azraq following the withdrawal of the Turks from the region.

 In the diaspora

 Venezuela hosts the largest Druze communities outside the Middle East, estimated at 60,000 individuals.
 Most of them trace their ancestry back to Lebanon and Syria.
 More than 200,000 people from the Suwayda area hold Venezuelan citizenship, the majority of whom belong to the Syria's Druze sect and immigrated to Venezuela in the past century.
 Arab immigration to Venezuela started as early as the 19th and 20th centuries, with migrants primarily hailing from the Ottoman provinces of Lebanon, Syria, and Palestine.
 They settled predominantly in Caracas, and have significantly influenced Venezuelan culture, particularly in terms of Arabic food and music.
 Religiously, the Arab-Venezuelans community consists mainly of Druze and Christians, who are affiliated with the Roman Catholic, Eastern Orthodox and Eastern Rite Catholic Churches.
 The early Druze migrants to Venezuela assimilated well into the local population, with some even converting Catholicism.
 Nevertheless, many retained a strong Druze and Arab identity, along with adherence to Druze values.
 A prominent example of Druze influence in Venezuela is the former vice president, Tareck El Aissami, who is of Druze descent.
 Other notable Venezuelan figures of Druze origin include Haifa El Aissami and Tarek William Saab.

 The United States is the second largest home of Druze communities outside the Middle East after Venezuela.
 Estimates vary between about 30,000 and 50,000 Druzes in the United States, with the largest concentration in Southern California.
 American Druze are mostly of Lebanese and Syrian descent.

 Members of the Druze faith face the difficulty of finding a Druze partner and practicing endogamy; marriage outside the Druze faith is strongly discouraged according to the Druze doctrine.
-They also face the pressure of keeping the religion alive because many Druze immigrants to the United States converted to Protestantism, becoming communicants of the Presbyterian or Methodist churches.
+They also face the pressure of keeping the religion alive because many Druze immigrants to the United States had converted to Protestantism, becoming communicants of the Presbyterian or Methodist churches.